6. Continuous probability distributions#

 In our case \(\hat{D}_n < K_n\) because \(0.01047 < 0.02996\).
 We conclude that our empirical (heights) distribution does not differ significantly (at significance level \(0.1\%\)) from the assumed one, i.e., \(\mathrm{N}(160.1, 7.06)\).
 In other words, we do not have enough evidence against the statement that data are normally distributed.
 It is the presumption of innocence: they are normal enough.

 We say that a sample is log-normally distributed, if its logarithm is normally distributed.
 Such a behaviour is frequently observed in biology and medicine (size of living tissue), social sciences (number of sexual partners), or technology (file sizes).
-Also, recall that Figure 6.7 reveals that this is the case for the most[8] of the UK taxpayers’ incomes.
+Figure 6.7 suggests that it might also be true in the case of the UK taxpayers’ incomes[8].

 income = np.genfromtxt("https://raw.githubusercontent.com/gagolews/" +